-The licenseStatus filter is made up of 4 sub-values: activated, blacklisted, expired and whitelisted.
+The licenseStatus filter is made up of 4 sub-values: activated, blocked, expired and allowed.
 These are presented as boolean values.
 Unlike other filters, this filter is presented as an array of JSON objects.
 Each object can contain a subset (or all) of these 4 boolean values.

 Consider the following example.
-In this example, for a client to be included, the license has to either be activated AND whitelisted, or else it can be not whitelisted AND expired.
-In other words, ((activated AND whitelisted) OR ((NOT)whitelisted AND expired)).
+In this example, for a client to be included, the license has to either be activated AND allowed, or else it can be not allowed AND expired.
+In other words, ((activated AND allowed) OR ((NOT) allowed AND expired)).

 '''

+{

+"allowed": false,

 "expired": true

 }

 ]

+}

 '''